Woman using a laptop

 To register your business, use the BC Registries and Online Services portal.

 Need help?
-The One Stop Business Registry and the Surrey Board of Trade Business Resource Centre can help with name approvals and registrations.
+The Surrey Board of Trade Business Resource Centre can help with name approvals and registrations.

 Registering a corporation